Who do we see?

 - We welcome any case managers or other important people who work with your child or your family and who are able to come

 - We do try to request only two visitors in the room with the patient at a time due to space.

 - While we love kids, we ask that your child’s brothers and sisters stay home or at school if possible.

 Tips for making your visit go as smoothly as possible:

 - Make sure your child is healthy and eats a good meal before your visit.
-If your child gets sick before your visit, let us know as soon as possible and we will decide what is best to do.
+If your child gets sick before your visit, let us know as soon as possible.
+We may have to reschedule your appointment.

 - Bring any special toys your child likes to play with.